fjwright/Run-REDUCE/docs/InstallAndRun.md

 [suitable
 configuration](https://fjwright.github.io/Run-REDUCE-FX/UserGuide.html#Configure)
-it **should** run on any platform that supports JavaFX 11 or later, but I can only test on Windows 10 and 64-bit Ubuntu 18.
+it **should** run on any platform that supports JavaFX 11 or later, but I can only test on Windows 10 and Ubuntu.

-You need to have a Java Runtime Environment (JRE) and JavaFX libraries installed, both version 11 or later; see below for details.
+You need to have a Java Runtime Environment (JRE) and JavaFX libraries installed, both version 11 or later (preferably the latest release);
+see below for details.

 You also need to download the file [Run-REDUCE-FX.jar](https://github.com/fjwright/Run-REDUCE-FX/releases/latest/download/Run-REDUCE-FX.jar)